 How To Get There

 - Gavdos can be reached either from Paleochora, Plakias, Sougia, and Chora Sfakion.
-The routes are not standard and depending on weather conditions, therefore please contact the port authorities in Sfakia (+30 28250 91292) or Paleochora (+30 28230 41214).
-You can find information on ANENDYK website too.
+The routes are not standard and depend on weather conditions, therefore please contact the port authorities in Sfakia (+30 28250 91292) or Paleochora (+30 28230 41214).
+You can find information on the ANENDYK website too.

 - In addition, a great option to access Gavdos could be our Gavdos Island Boat Round Trip starting from Sfakia Port.
 A memorable experience not to be missed!